davidosomething/vopen/README.md

 ### Use alternate vim/Neovim

-`vopen` supports several environment variables for specifying what command to run for the editor and gui editors.
+`vopen` supports environment variables for specifying what command to run for the editor and gui editors.

 - `VOPEN_EDITOR` defaults to `vim`.
 I.e., for [neovim-remote] set to `nvr`.
 - `VOPEN_VISUAL` defaults to `gvim`.
 I.e., for [neovim-remote] set to `nvr`.